ramanathanlab/pdfwf/README.md

   --config CONFIG  Path to workflow configuration file
 ```

+### Choosing a Parser (April 2024)
+[`Nougat`](https://arxiv.org/abs/2308.13418), [`Marker`](https://github.com/VikParuchuri/marker), and `Oreo` are designed and trained to parse academic papers of any scientific domain.
+Since there are no canonical metrics on how to evaluate parser output quality, it is non-trivial to compare accuracy in a meaningful way.
+Regardless, we conducted a small experiment on $n=380$ multi-disciplinary paragaphs amounting to $33,000$ words.

+Nougat appears to be more accurate as evidenced by slightly higher transcription quality overall (as measured by BLEU score) and the ability to detect rare domain-specific terms, in particular.
+Oreo, on the other hand, is faster by a factor of $4$ and has slightly lower but comparable accuracy as Nougat (lower BLEU but higher METEOR score).
+However, Oreo struggles to properly order paragraphs on challenging document layouts and does not filter out erroneously repeated words as Nougat does.
+Marker is dominated by Oreo in terms of inference speed and inferior to Nougat in terms of transcription quality.
+These results are not domain-specific.
+As of now, we suggest Nougat if you parse <1M papers.

+While PDFs of any kind can be parsed (e.g., blog articles, corporate documents) with any of these frameworks, it is unclear how accurate each of them is.
+Since scientific PDFs tend to have a complex layout, parsing PDFs should provide reasonable output as long as the layout is somewhat comparable to that of a scientific paper.

 ### Workflow Configuration
 The computing platform, virtual environment, parser settings, and other settings are specified via a YAML configuration file.